Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that place deletion by admins is logged and that associated visit data is handled appropriately.

+**Preconditions:**
+- Admin user is authenticated
+- Places management interface is accessible
+- At least one place exists with associated visits
+- Audit logging system is configured
+- Visit data preservation/archiving system is implemented

 **Actions:**
 - Step 1: Sign in as admin and navigate to Places tab
 - Step 2: Locate a place with associated visits